 - Integrations with tools you already use

-Website survey tool themselves provide you with useful and valuable feedback that you can use to improve your website or services.
+Website survey tools themselves provide you with useful and valuable feedback that you can use to improve your website or services.
 But they can provide even more value if you integrate them with CRM or marketing automation software.
-Website survey tool can streamline new leads and enrich their profiles with collected data.
+The website survey tool can streamline new leads and enrich their profiles with collected data.
 Look for direct integrations, they usually provide more options and are easier to set up than integrations through third-party apps like Zapier.

 Tip: if you’re a data geek, you might be interested in a Google Analytics integration to analyze results of surveys there and build custom segments of users.
 You can later use them to create personalized retargeting campaigns.
 If you use surveys to find more about your customers or leads then integrations with tools like Intercom, HubSpot or ActiveCampaign should be interesting for you.